mhdSemab/fragrance-guide/README.md

 My web app provides a easy-to-navigate website to explore a collection of fragrances.
 By implementing core Laravel features, including CRUD operations, search and filter functionality, and custom input validation, the app demonstrates my solid foundation of the Laravel framework.

 ---

-Extra Information:
-I emailed you about the use of Bootstrap 5 for the pagination, I have removed it from the `AppServiceProvider.php` file and there is no use of any CSS frameworks for this app.